-With the understanding that Montana State University is committed to a philosophy of non-discrimination under guidelines including, but not limited to, the Civil Rights Act, '504, Title IX, and the Montana Human Rights Act, and to the opportunity for individuals to assemble and associate under the First Amendment, the following guidelines will be followed by registered student organizations:
+With the understanding that Montana State University is committed to a philosophy of non-discrimination under guidelines including, but not limited to, the Civil Rights Act, '504, Title IX, and the Montana Human Rights Act, and to the opportunity for individuals to assemble and associate under the First Amendment, the following guidelines will be followed by registered student organizations, its leaders and members:

 - Are aware of University regulations and policies (available at http://www.montana.edu/policy/) regarding student organizations and the use of facilities at MSU, and comply with these stated regulations and policies.
 This includes complying with all alcohol, non-discrimination and facilities use policies.

-- Agree to read and abide by the policies in the Registered Student Organization Manual (this document) published by OAE.
+- Agree to read and abide by the policies in the Registered Student Organization Manual (this document) published by OSE.

-- Agree to show sponsorship (example: “This event sponsored by student organization name”) on ALL publicity (posters, flyers, table tents, newspaper ads, Ask-Us announcements, the runner board, radio and/or TV commercials, etc.) for each event sponsored by our student organization.
-Becoming a registered student organization does NOT indicate or imply sponsorship by OAE.
+- Agree to show sponsorship (example: “This event sponsored by student organization name”) on ALL publicity for each event sponsored by our student organization.
+Becoming a registered student organization does NOT indicate or imply sponsorship by OSE or MSU.

 - Agree to uphold the policy that 80% of your student organization membership MUST be currently enrolled students at MSU-Bozeman and ONLY students can hold officer positions.
 Club Sports must be 100% students.

-- Agree your organization does not deny membership, voting rights and officer positions on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity or gender expression except an organization may restrict membership based on the provisions of Title IX of the Education Amendments of 1972, such as fraternities and sororities, in regard to gender, for membership criteria.
+- Agree your organization does not deny membership, voting rights or officer positions on the race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran’s status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
+Except an organization may restrict membership based on the provisions of Title IX of the Education Amendments of 1972, such as fraternities and sororities, in regard to gender, for membership criteria.